Climbing the Social Ladder

 Frances Meela grew up on a half- acre farm on the slopes of Kilimanjaro.
 His dad was a subsistence farmer and Frances’ future was likely bound to the family plot.
 But today in Moshi, the town at the foot of Kilimanjaro, Frances owns three properties, two large houses and a 10 bedroom apartment building that he rents to students.
 Frances has climbed the mountain physically, socially, and economically.

-Frances is one of four senior guides working at Tusker and his rise from poor farmer to solidly upper middle class property owner and respected guide is not uncommon at Tusker.
+Frances is one of four senior guides working at Tusker and his rise from village farmer to solidly upper middle class property owner and respected guide is not uncommon at Tusker.
 Eddie Frank, Tusker founder met Frances in 2003, saw his potential and groomed him.
 From porter to guide was not an overnight process, but today at 43 Frances has become established on the mountain and in the town of Moshi.”
 From the income made on the mountain, Frances has been able to build his properties.
 Borrowing is not an option here, so he saved his money from working with Tusker.
 During our three month climbing gaps he was able to buy land then hire contractors to build his properties,” observes Tusker’s Tanzania operations manager Julian Jones.
 “The money he spent doing his projects had a trickle-down effect.
 He hired brick layers and helped the people who sell building supplies.
 His success has had an impact.”

 Accounting for Economic Success

-The success of Kilimanjaro’s international tourism has not only impacted the region’s rural poor, but helped its college graduates.
+The success of Kilimanjaro’s international tourism has not only impacted the region’s rural villagers, but helped its college graduates.
 William Macha has a college degree in accounting and was working at a Moshi auditing firm.
 Among his assignments at that time was doing Tusker’s books.
 Eddie recognized his talent and today William works in-house at Tusker as its Tanzania operations accountant and office manager.

 He is making twice his old Moshi auditing salary and his success has lifted his entire family.
 The family has two cars.
 His wife uses one to commute to her bank teller job in town.
 William sends his children to private schools and has built a large, multi-story home for the family.